MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 2. Add `@microsoft\teamsfx` package to `package.json`.
 The package provides support for the common API authentication methods.

 3. Add environment variables to `.env.teamsfx.local`.
-Environment variables are required to configure the selected authentication type.
+You must configure environment variables for the selected authentication type.
 The generated code reads values from the environment variables.

 ## See also